Skip to content

 Command filtering is not a security control.
 It is a convenience guardrail and an audit aid - a way to nudge well-intentioned users away from obvious mistakes and to flag notable commands in the recording.
 It must not be relied upon to prevent malicious or accidental damage to a target system.

-Protecting a target is the job of controls the target itself enforces: least- privilege accounts provisioned per checkout, network segmentation, the target OS/application’s own authorization, and time-boxed, fully recorded access.
-Use command filtering to complement those controls and improve the audit trail - never as a substitute for them.
+Protecting a target is the job of controls the target itself enforces: least- privilege accounts provisioned per checkout (including scoped database roles and grants), network segmentation, the target OS/application’s own authorization, and time-boxed, fully recorded access.
+Use command and query filtering to complement those controls and improve the audit trail - never as a substitute for them.

 Recording redaction override